KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorgan Chase & Co.

 <!--
+My goal is to go deeper into the technical aspects of the language every year and compound my knowledge.

 Conference description

 https://us.pycon.org/2026/schedule/talks/